yuvalbatan/writeups/tryhackme/The_Marketplace.md

 I'll try exploit this page with xss payloads,

-For beginning, I'll try the simplest exploit in the title input:
+For beginning, I'll try the simplest payload in the title input:
 ```html
 <script>alert(1)</script>
 ```